Unifying Summary Statistic Selection for Approximate Bayesian Computation: Experiments

-For subset selection methods, we used one uniform distractor and four candidate summaries we expected to be informative of $\theta$: The standard deviation and Gini coefficient of the degree distribution because heavy-tailed degree distributions are indicative of large $\theta$; the diameter of the network and the maximum betweenness centrality because the existence of a central hub connecting disparate parts of the tree is indicative of large $\theta$ \citep{Newman2018Networks}.
+For subset selection methods, we used one uniform distractor and four candidate summaries: The standard deviation and Gini coefficient of the degree distribution because heavy-tailed degree distributions are indicative of large $\theta$; the diameter of the network and the maximum betweenness centrality because the existence of a central hub connecting disparate parts of the tree is indicative of large $\theta$ \citep{Newman2018Networks}.
 For nonlinear posterior mean estimation and MDN compression, we used a two-layer graph isomorphism network (GIN) where each layer comprised a two-layer MLP with eight hidden units per layer \citep{Xu2019GraphIsomorphismNetworks}.
 We used the constant vector of ones as input features for the GIN because nodes are indistinguishable.
-Features were mean-pooled across the graph after applying the GIN, and the networks were trained with 32 trees per mini-batch.
+Features were mean-pooled across the graph after applying the GIN, and training used 32 trees per mini-batch.